 - Set up a Career Research Consultation: Whether you are a new to the workforce or experienced and planning a career change, Goizueta Business Library has resources that will help you target the right companies and gain confidence and intelligence to ace your interviews.

-- Visit the newly renovated Stuart A. Rose Manuscript, Archives, and Rare Books Library: The Rose Library now has an impressive display area that showcases items from Emory’s archives and rare books collection, such as artist prints, first editions, original papers and notes of some of the greatest American thinkers, and much more.
+- Visit the Stuart A. Rose Manuscript, Archives, and Rare Books Library: The Rose Library has an impressive display area that showcases items from Emory’s archives and rare books collection, such as artist prints, first editions, original papers and notes of some of the greatest American thinkers, and much more.
 There are also splendid views of the campus and beyond on the balcony.